Rules & Regulation

 Observers

 The official SwimÖresund observer is responsible for documenting the solo swims and relays and completing the observer report.
-The observer should attend the solo swimmer and relay members and document the activities in as much detail as possible.
-The observer is also responsible for assessing the rules.

 If the observer is unavailable, the captain is authorized to perform the function of observer.
 The captain may also appoint a responsible person on the boat to perform the observer function.